- Multiple submissions are acceptable as long as they are submitted separately with separate entry fees.

 - No revisions to submitted manuscripts will be considered.
 The author of the winning manuscript will have the opportunity to make revisions prior to publication.

-- Friends, colleagues, and current or former students of the judges — as well as current students of English or Creative Writing at the University of Southern California and recent alumni (graduating years 2007 to present) — are not eligible to submit.
-This year’s chapbook judges are Aimee Bender (fiction) and Douglas Kearney (poetry).
+- Friends, colleagues, and current or former students of the judges — as well as current students of English or Creative Writing at the University of Southern California and recent alumni (graduating years 2008 to present) — are not eligible to submit.
+This year’s chapbook judges are David Treuer (fiction) and Anna Journey (poetry).

 - In January 2016 we will announce contest results by email, as well as on the Gold Line Press site.
 The winning chapbooks will be published in spring of that year.